 These symptoms are prevalent among females with Turner and go untreated because of a lack of education about the signs, symptoms and possible treatments to improve their overall quality of life outcomes.

 Turner Syndrome is a spectrum disorder, consisting of major symptoms and signs, all of which may or may not be present.
 Health concerns include but are not limited to cardiovascular disease, issues with the kidneys and thyroid, diabetes and hearing deficiencies.
 Early intervention has been proven to produce long-term positive outcomes.
 Patients and caregivers are advised to refer to their physician for any medical concerns or issues.
-The Turner Syndrome Foundation, Inc. website is meant to serve as an education resource only, not medical advice.
-Find a more thorough list of common symptoms on the link below.
+Glossary of Terms

 Where can I find additional information about Turner Syndrome?